 Visa Services & Immigration Consulting

-The Dependent KITAS does not allow the holder to work, however if you do decide to work at a later date, you can apply for an IMTA and earn an income.
-Please note that this shouldn’t be a full-time position and if you do get paid you will need to register a NPWP (Tax ID) and submit yearly Individual Tax Reports.
+It’s important to note that the Dependent KITAS doesn’t allow you to engage in full-time employment.
+However, if you decide to pursue part-time work or freelance opportunities, you can apply for an IMTA (Work Permit) and earn an income.
+In such cases, remember to register for an NPWP (Tax ID) and fulfill your yearly Individual Tax Report obligations.
 If you need help with filing your tax, our team can help you out, to find out more about Individual Tax Reporting, click here.

 Alternatively, if you do find a full time job, then you should apply for a Working KITAS and you can change your sponsor to your new employer.
 To find out more about the Working KITAS, click here.